 Secondly, the opening sentence is well constructed.
 The opposition between happy and unhappy families has symmetry.
 The sentence structure draws our attention to this opposition.
-It’s clear structure makes us dwell on the statement and become curious about how this claim will be proven by the story.
+Its clear structure makes us dwell on the statement and become curious about how this bold claim will be proven by the story.

-4. An interesting story opening sets story development in motion
+4. Hook-driven openings set story development in motion

 5. Effective openings set fitting tone